aliyu6ka/Operating-System-Work/README.md

 # Operating-System-Work
 Repository containing source code for Operating System projects using UNIX based Operating Systems

-#Setup
+# Setup
-Command Lind: Run make in each folder
+Command Line: Run make in each folder
 Further instuctions, if any, are located within each

-#License
+# License
 All source code in this repository is released under the MIT license.
 See license for more details.